- GDPR has changed the way that companies communicate with prospects and customers, but what is GDPR and why introduce the new privacy law now?

 GDPR is a golden opportunity for marketers

-At this stage, you’re probably thinking that the way you do business will never be the same again.
+At this stage, you might be thinking that GDPR has a negative impact on the the way you do business today.

 But, there’s no real need to worry.